Multiprocessing: Processor symmetry

 In a multiprocessing system, all CPUs may be equal, or some may be reserved for special purposes.
 A combination of hardware and operating system software design considerations determine the symmetry (or lack thereof) in a given system.
-For example, hardware or software considerations may require that only one particular CPU respond to all hardware interrupts, whereas all other work in the system may be distributed equally among CPUs; or execution of kernel-mode code may be restricted to only one particular CPU, whereas user-mode code may be executed in any combination of processors.
-Multiprocessing systems are often easier to design if such restrictions are imposed, but they tend to be less efficient than systems in which all CPUs are utilized.
+For example, hardware or software considerations may require that only one particular CPU respond to all hardware interrupts, whereas all other work in the system may be distributed equally among CPUs; or execution of kernel-mode code may be restricted to only one assigned CPU, whereas user-mode code may be executed in any combination of processors.
+Multiprocessing systems are often easier to design if such restrictions are imposed, but they tend to be less efficient than systems in which all CPUs are used.

 Systems that treat all CPUs equally are called symmetric multiprocessing (SMP) systems.
 In systems where all CPUs are not equal, system resources may be divided in a number of ways, including asymmetric multiprocessing (ASMP), non-uniform memory access (NUMA) multiprocessing, and clustered multiprocessing.